 The AUA’s AGBU Papazian Library not only serves the students, faculty and staff of the University, but also students and scholars from other institutions.

-Library is a member of the American International Consortium of Academic Libraries (AMICAL) and the Electronic Library Consortium of Armenia (ELCA) and acts as a national focal point for the Electronic Information for Libraries-Intellectual Property EIFL.net.
+Library is a member of the American International Consortium of Academic Libraries (AMICAL) and the Digital Library Association of Armenia (DLAA NGO – former ELCA consortium) and acts as a national focal point for the Electronic Information for Libraries-Intellectual Property EIFL.net.

 The Library’s mission is to help the AUA community achieve its learning, teaching and research goals by:

 - Identifying and acquiring information resources that support local and global information trends.